ytwguru/client/README.md

 ```

 #### 4. Babel
-Since we're using [Babel](https://babeljs.io/) and react with [JSX syntax](https://facebook.github.io/react/docs/jsx-in-depth.html) we need to configure babel as such.
-We just need to tell Babel that we want to use a few plugins and presets to help us with that.
-Open up `package.json` and place this json blob anywhere you'd like.
+Since we're using [Babel](https://babeljs.io/) and react along with it's [JSX syntax](https://facebook.github.io/react/docs/jsx-in-depth.html) we need to configure babel as such.
+Once again,place this json blob in `package.json` anywhere you'd like
 ```json
   "babel": {
     "presets": [